MaxMeyberg/UserAuth_Project/README.md

 # FaceAuthApp

 FaceAuthApp is a React Native application that uses biometric authentication (Face ID) for user verification.
 This project integrates with Supabase for backend services and is built using Expo.
+This is still a work in progress.

 ## Important Remarks:
 - These instructions have NOT been tested fully, I did this project with no prior experience code base